liferay/liferay-docs/develop/learning-paths/mobile-sdk/android/articles/01-beginning-android-mobile-sdk-development/03-creating-the-android-project.markdown

 Studio's *Create New Project* wizard launches and asks you to fill in the *Application name*, *Company Domain*, and *Project location*.
 Enter *Liferay Guestbook* as the Application name and *docs.liferay.com* as the Company Domain.
-These fields are used to automatically fill in your app's *Package name* and *Project location*.
+These fields are used to fill in your app's *Package name* and *Project location* automatically.
+For location, choose a location on your system that's convenient for you.
 Click *Next*.

 ![Figure 1: The first screen of Android Studio's Create New Project wizard asks you to enter your app's name and Company Domain.](../../images/android-studio-new-project-01.png)

-The next screen of the wizard asks you to specify your app's supported form factors and minimum Android SDK.
+The next screen asks you to specify your app's supported form factors and minimum Android SDK.
 Make sure that only the *Phone and Tablet* checkbox is selected.
 In the *Minimum SDK* menu, select *API 15: Android 4.0.3 (IceCreamSandwich)*.
 Android Studio provides you with an estimate of the percentage of devices active on the Google Play store that can run the selected API level.
 You can view a graphical representation of these estimates by clicking on the *Help me choose* link in the text below the Minimum SDK menu.
 Click *Next* when you're finished.

 ![Figure 2: The second screen of Android Studio's Create New Project wizard lets you select your app's form factors and minimum Android API level.](../../images/android-studio-new-project-02.png)